Anxiety SymptomsSchedule Now

 Feeling anxious or unsettled every once in awhile is completely normal.
 Many people experience anxiety symptoms before giving a big presentation, when trying something for the first time, before getting on stage to speak at a conference, or when waiting on test results to come back from the doctor.
 But, for those of us challenged by anxiety on a regular basis, these feelings of worry don’t go away even after the temporary stressor is removed.
 Those suffering from anxiety experience more than temporary fear, worry, or restlessness, so much so that it oftens interrupts or impacts their daily life.

 How can you tell if you fall into this latter category and need to see a professional in regards to your anxiety symptoms?
 Since anxiety comes in many different forms, including social anxiety, phobia, and panic attacks, you may want to talk to your doctor if you experience any of the following signs and symptoms on a regular basis.
-Specifically, you may want to talk to your doctor if these signs and symptoms are interfering with your ability to complete your regular, day-to-day tasks and activities.
+Specifically, you may want to talk to your doctor if these signs and anxiety symptoms are interfering with your ability to complete your regular, day-to-day tasks and activities.

 - You experience an excessive amount of worry on a regular basis.
 Of course, many of us experience worry from time to time, but those suffering from anxiety have little luck at controlling their worry.
 In addition, they experience this worry almost daily and often for some months in a row.
 For many, the worry and anxiousness begins to disrupt their normal day-to-day life and activities.
 As Sally Winston, PsyD, co-director of the Anxiety and Stress Disorder Institute of Maryland in Towson said, “The distinction between an anxiety disorder and just having normal anxiety is whether your emotions are causing a lot of suffering and dysfunction”.